 Virgin coconut oil advocates (such as Mary Enig, Bruce Fife, Sally Fallon, etc) recommend the consumption of two to four tablespoons of virgin coconut oil per day.
-While it is possible to take coconut oil straight, many people, including myself, find this to be unpalatable and it can also cause an upset stomach.
+While it is possible to take coconut oil straight, many people, including myself, find this to be unpalatable.
 While there are coconut oil capsules available, one would need to be swallowing 50+ .5 gram capsules per day to get just two tablespoons of oil.
 This is impractical and costly.

-The best way to to get your coconut oil is in measured amounts, added to the food you eat during the day.
+The best way to get your coconut oil is by adding measured amounts to the food you eat during the day.
 You can always use it in regular cooking and baking, of course, but below are some suggestions for more intensive supplementation.

 A Spreadable Oil

-Coconut oil is great on bread, rolls, bagels, crackers, etc alone or blended with nut butters, cream cheese, or fruit spreads.
+Coconut oil is great on bread, rolls, bagels, crackers, etc., by itself, or blended with nut butters, cream cheese, or fruit spreads.
 Try adding some cinnamon and honey to make a quick, tasty spread.